twisted/twisted/docs/projects/names/howto/client-tour.rst

    from twisted.names import client reactor.installResolver(client.createResolver(servers=[('8.8.8.8', 53), ('8.8.4.4', 53)], hosts='alternate_hosts_file'))

-After this, all hostname lookups requested by the reactor will be sent to the Google DNS servers instead of to the local operating system.
+After this, all hostname lookups requested by the reactor will be sent to the Google DNS servers;
+instead of to the local operating system.

 .. note::
    By default the reactor uses the posix ``gethostbyname`` function provided by the operating system.

-   But ``gethostbyname`` is a blocking function, so it is called in a threadpool.
+   But ``gethostbyname`` is a blocking function, so it has to be called in a threadpool.

    Check out :api:`twisted.internet.base.ThreadedResolver <ThreadedResolver>` if you're interested in learning more about how the default threaded resolver works.